joostdecock/site/_posts/2017-07-09-announcing-sven.md

 ---
 layout: blog
-title: Announcing the Sven Sweater; A basic sweater based on the Brian body block
+title: "Announcing the Sven Sweater; A basic sweater based on the Brian body block"
-linktitle: Announcing the Sven Sweater
+linktitle: "Announcing the Sven Sweater"
 img: showcase.jpg
 caption: "A Sven made for the office.
 As in, kinda boring"
 author: joostdecock